NEET/JEE Coaching Scholarship

 (ii) for nuclei having mass numbers above 80 the average BE/nucleon decreases slowly and drops to about 7.6 MeV for Uranium.

-(iii) for nuclei having mass numbers below 50 also the average BE/nucleon decreases and below 20 it decreases sharply this shows that the nuclei having mass numbers below 20 are comparatively less stable.
+(iii) For nuclei having mass numbers below 50, the average BE/nucleon decreases and below 20 it decreases sharply This shows that the nuclei having mass numbers below 20 are comparatively less stable.

-The nuclear force is stronger than the Coulomb force or the gravitational forces.
+The nuclear force is stronger than the Coulomb force or the gravitational force.

 The nuclear force will become a repulsive force when the distance between two nucleons exceeds a few femtometers.